bbrown683/Ivy/README.md

 The following except the Windows 8 SDK is provided for out of the box compilation on x86 and x64 machines using Visual Studio 2015 Community Edition.

+# Possible Implementations
+* Shader interoperability with the Cg Shading Language.
+While its latest release was around 4 years ago, it still has support for both DirectX 11.0 and OpenGL 3.
+This would make it seamless to integrate into the engine allowing one to write only one set of shader code.

 # Features
 * Written for portability.
 * Very simple API.